-Appendix I - NCAA Championships Micro-Site Guidelines
+Appendix K - NCAA Championships Microsite Guidelines

-NCAA Championship hosts and LOC's are welcome to build a city specific microsite to house local information regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should enhance the fan experience in preparation for traveling to your city.
+NCAA Championship hosts and LOC's are welcome to build a city specific microsite to house local inform ation regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should welcome fans enhance their experience in preparation for traveling to your city.
 The following information should assist you with the creation of a local microsite.